The crane thinks for itself

 Read more

 The expansion of block storage is creating important prerequisites for this.
 Since they can be operated on green electricity, fewer and fewer of the diesel-powered straddle carriers that are still currently widely used will be needed at Burchardkai.
 Through this measure alone, more than 11,000 tonnes of CO2 are expected to be saved.
-The CTB is thus on track to receive a certificate for climate neutrality: HHLA Terminal Altenwerder (CTA) already has such a label.
+The CTB is thus on track to receive a certificate for climate neutrality.
 With this in mind, CTB’s project for storage blocks 21 to 24 is being subsidised by Hamburg’s Ministry for Environment, Climate, Energy and Agriculture (BUKEA)with ten million euros from special European Union funds.

 Fewer straddle carriers needed